 Reach out to our Electrocution Injury Attorneys Today!

 If you have been electrocuted and believe that another party’s negligence may have been to blame, call us at the 3s for a free consultation in the St. Louis area: 314-333-3333 or 573-333-3333.
-If you live in Southern Illinois, you can also reach our attorneys by dialing the 8s for our Fairview Heights office: 618-888-8888.
+If you live in Southern Illinois, you can also reach our attorneys by dialing the 8s for our Illinois office: 618-888-8888.
 You can also fill out the appointment request form on this page, and our staff will assist you with setting up your consult.
 Our experience legal team looks forward to serving you!